MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-app-setup-policies.md

 ### Working with app setup policies

-#### What built-in app setup policies are included in the Microsoft Teams & Skype for Business Admin Center?
+#### What built-in app setup policies are included in the Microsoft Teams admin center?

 - **Global (Org-wide default)**: This default policy applies to all users in your organization unless you assign another policy.
 Edit the global policy to pin apps that are most important for your users.
 - **FirstLineWorker**: This policy is for firstline workers.
 You can assign it to firstline workers in your organization.
 It's important to know that like custom policies that you create, you have to assign the policy to users for the settings to be active.
 For more information, see [Assign a custom app setup policy to users](#assign-a-custom-app-setup-policy-to-users).